Travel in Austria

 The Altars in the Church

 The main prayer hall contains 18 altars, the most famous of which are the High Altar and the Wiener Neustädter Altar.
 The High Altar is located in the innermost part of the prayer hall.
-The altar was built in the 17th century and is made entirely of marble.
-The altar’s decorations depict the story of the stoning of Saint Stephen, after whom the cathedral is named.
+Constructed in the 17th century, the altar stands entirely of marble.
+Its decorations depict the story of the stoning of Saint Stephen, after whom the cathedral is named.

 The second altar, the “Wiener Neustadt” altar, is located near the High Altar.
-This altar was in a monastery in the city south of Vienna called Wiener Neustadt and was only moved to St. Stephen’s Cathedral in 1885.
-The altar is decorated with several paintings on multiple panels that are attached to each other, depicting 72 saints from the Christian world.
+This altar stood in a monastery in the city south of Vienna called Wiener Neustadt, and authorities moved it to St. Stephen’s Cathedral in 1885.
+Several paintings decorate the altar on multiple panels that attach to each other, depicting 72 saints from the Christian world.

 The Pulpit

 In the center of the prayer hall is the pulpit, designed in the Gothic style.
-The pulpit is decorated with Christian symbols of saints and animals symbolizing the struggle of good against evil.
+Christian symbols of saints and animals symbolizing the struggle of good against evil decorate the pulpit.
 The pulpit is undoubtedly a work of art and stone sculpture of the highest level.

 The Chapels and Memorials

-Along the prayer hall, there are 6 decorated chapels dedicated to various Christian saints.
+Along the prayer hall, six decorated chapels honor various Christian saints.
 You can enter and see the chapels of St. Catherine, St. Barbara, St. Valentine, and St. Bartholomew.

 The Tombs and Catacombs – Burial Chambers

-As mentioned above, the cathedral was built in an area where there was an ancient cemetery from the Roman period.
+As mentioned above, the cathedral stands in an area that contained an ancient cemetery from the Roman period.
 In addition, the church served as a burial place for the high and mighty.
-It was a great honor to be buried in the church and to be close to Christian saints.
+People considered it a great honor to be buried in the church and to rest close to Christian saints.
 Inside the church, you can see the tombs of some of Austria’s rulers, Prince Eugene of Savoy, and the Holy Roman Emperor Frederick III.
 The tombs are stunningly beautiful and exquisitely decorated, and their construction took many years.
-In the church’s crypts are buried bishops, dukes, and others who held important positions in the empire.
+Bishops, dukes, and others who held important positions in the empire lie buried in the church’s crypts.

 Adjacent to the main prayer hall are burial chambers, catacombs, which were in use until 1783.
 The bones of 11,000 people are in these burial chambers.